rothsandro/eleventy-notes/Getting started.md

 Visit the [GitHub repository](https://github.com/rothsandro/eleventy-notes) and click on the green "Use this template" button.
 Then follow the instructions to create a new repository from the template.
 After that, clone the repository to your computer.

-Then clean up the existing notes by deleting all files and folders except for the `.app` folder.

 ## Installing the dependencies

 Open your terminal and navigate to the project folder.
 Then run the following commands to install the dependencies: